+1a.
 Background

 Our goal is to make the Biology Graduate Program one in which students and faculty are enabled to do their best work, individually and collaboratively.
-This Handbook is designed to help you navigate through the formal requirements of the graduate program, as well as summarize other information that may help you to make the most of your time here.
+This Handbook is designed to help you navigate through the formal requirements of the graduate program, as well as summarize information that may help you to make the most of your time here.

-Much of the material in this handbook is taken from program documents for the Biology Graduate Program as approved by the UBC Okanagan Senate.
-Other forms, processes, and information have been developed by the Biology Graduate Program Committee with subsequent approval by the Biology Graduate faculty or are linked to policies of the College of Graduate Studies (CoGS).
-All of these procedures or requirements have been designed to support our goal of making the Graduate Program strong, vibrant and intellectually rewarding.
+Much of the material in this handbook is taken from program documents for the Biology Graduate Program as approved by the UBC Okanagan Senate or developed and approved by the Biology Graduate Program Committee with subsequent approval by the Biology Graduate faculty.
+Some content is linked to policies of the College of Graduate Studies (CoGS).
+All of these procedures or requirements have been designed to support our goal of making the Graduate Program strong, vibrant, and intellectually rewarding.